victor-explore/victor-explore.github.io/content/posts/PRNN/6 - KL Divergence - Kullback-Leibler Divergence.md

+---
-# KL Divergence - Kullback-Leibler Divergence
+title: "KL Divergence - Kullback-Leibler Divergence"
+date:
+draft: false
+description:
+tags: []
+categories: []
+author:
+toc:
+weight: 1
+---

 KL divergence is a measure of how one probability distribution diverges from second, probability distribution.